Chia-Network/clvm/README.md

 > data whose elementary parts can be arbitrary symbols rather than only numbers (p.
 90)

+The printed representation of both atoms and list

 *For further exploration see page 100 - 104 of the [Wiz](https://web.mit.edu/alexmv/6.037/sicp.pdf)*

 ### CLVMObject Class